 There are several reasons why a company may want to buy its outstanding shares.
 The most common explanation for buying shares is to raise shareholder value.
 With fewer shares in circulation, the higher the value the shares in circulation will have.

 Because a buyback can increase the share price, it’s often used as an alternative to reward investors instead of rewarding them with dividend payments.
 In the past, this also offered a tax benefit to investors since dividends were taxed at a higher ordinary income level in the U.S. However, now dividends and capital gains are taxed at the same rate, which eliminates this tax advantage for investors.

 Another reason companies may buy back their outstanding shares is to consolidate ownership.
-For instance, if the company is in search of skilled executives, they may want to offer stock options to attract better candidates.
+For instance, if the company is in search of skilled executives, it may want to offer stock options to attract better candidates.
 By reacquiring their shares, they may be able to make better contracts in the future.

 Additionally, buying back shares can be a defensive strategy if the company is a target for a takeover.
 It becomes more challenging to hold a majority ownership position with fewer shareholders.
 If this is the company’s objective, they may decide to hold the shares or sell them later in hopes of turning a profit.